calebmadrigal/calebmadrigal-blog/blog/content/posts/ipython-notebook-vps.md

 date: 2013-07-31 21:12:04
 layout: post
 slug: ipython-notebook-vps
-title: iPython Notebook on a VPS
+title: IPython Notebook on a VPS
 category: python
 tags: python, matplotlib

 ## Overview

-This is a guide to set up iPython Notebook (as a Server) on a [DigitalOcean](https://www.digitalocean.com/) VPS.
+This is a guide to set up IPython Notebook (as a Server) on a [DigitalOcean](https://www.digitalocean.com/) VPS.
 This will allow you to access your [iPython Notebooks](http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html) from anywhere.

 ### Overview of Steps:

   * Set up a domain name
   * Get a VPS
-  * Install iPython Notebook (and all dependencies)
+  * Install IPython Notebook (and all dependencies)
-  * Configure iPython Notebook to run in a server mode
+  * Configure IPython Notebook to run in a server mode
   * Add SSL
-  * Make iPython Notebook start automatically
+  * Make IPython Notebook start automatically

 ## Create a domain